 During the trial, your attorney will present your case to the judge or jury.
 The insurance company, through defense attorneys, will attempt to shift blame and deny your injuries were caused by the collision.
 If a judge or jury decides in your favor, they will then determine what damages you are entitled to receive.
 The litigation process is extremely complex, but ultimately, it is usually the judge or jury who determines fault in these proceedings, although the matter may be taken up on appeal.
 If you have questions about this process, you should contact the Noll Law Office today.

 If you’ve been injured as a pedestrian, the Noll Law Office can help you make sense of the complicated claims process.
-The local, central Illinois attorneys are experienced litigators who are well versed in providing compassionate counseling, and aggressive advocacy.
+The local, central Illinois attorneys are experienced litigators who are well-versed in providing compassionate counseling, and aggressive advocacy.
 You will meet with a seasoned attorney from day one.

 The Noll Law Office encourages you to talk to many law firms in picking out an outstanding attorney.
 However, if any single firm promises you specific results, you should run screaming in the other direction.
 Every case should be specifically tailored to the needs of the individual client.
 Every case, therefore, will have slightly different outcomes, with different strengths and weaknesses that any competent attorney will be happy to explain to you.
-The Noll Law Office attorneys encourage you to ask complicated legal questions during your initial evaluation of your choice of attorneys, and to double check the physical location of the attorney who will be representing you.
+The Noll Law Office attorneys encourage you to ask complicated legal questions during your initial evaluation of your choice of attorneys and to double-check the physical location of the attorney who will be representing you.
 Ask how many bodily injury cases that attorney handles, per year.
 Ask the attorney if he or she has tried any cases recently.

 Then come to see the Noll Law Office.
 If you believe honest communication combined with hard work, local availability, and years of litigation experience leads to successful outcomes, contact the Noll Law Office today for a free consultation.
-The lawyers at the Noll Law Office will be happy to meet with you to determine if the firm is the right company for you.
+The pedestrian accident lawyers in Springfield at the Noll Law Office will be happy to meet with you to determine if the firm is the right company for you.
 Located directly across the street from the Sangamon County Courthouse, its attorneys have been helping central Illinois families for years.
 Let the Noll Law Office fight for you.
 Call today.